 Bus tip: Madrid, being both the political and geographical center of Spain, is connected to every province in the country and boasts two major bus terminals.
-It is therefore not a bad idea to be based in Madrid and take a bunch of side trips to other parts of the country.
+So it’s not a bad idea to be based in Madrid and take a bunch of side trips to other parts of the country.

 Self-dubbed the foodie city of Spain, San Sebastian is a strong contingent in the Spanish tapas game thanks to their unique Basque background.
-The tapas – most commonly called pinchos by locals – are identified with color-coded toothpicks and offered in self-service; customers pay according to the quantity of toothpicks in their plate after their meal.
+The tapas – most commonly called pinchos by locals – are identified with color-coded toothpicks and offered in self-service; customers pay according to the number of toothpicks on their plate after their meal.

-Top sights: Hiking the Monte Igueldo, the Miramar palace, live the beach life at Playa de Onderreta, surf & kayak, and hike to statue of Christ.
+Top sights: Hiking the Monte Igueldo, the Miramar palace, living the beach life at Playa de Onderreta, surfing & kayaking, and hiking to the statue of Christ.

 Insider tip: San Sebastian is home to impressively designed cathedrals and churches, including the iconic Catedral del Buen Pastor.
 An architecture-focused walking tour is pretty much mandatory in this city.